 The Richmond Department of Emergency Communication (DEC) is a recognized leader in implementing technological advances to keep Richmond safe:

-- It is working toward implementing the next generation, state-of-the-art 800MHz Radio Trunking System and next-generation 911.
+It is working toward implementing a state-of-the-art 800MHz Radio Trunking System.

 The Technology Division within DEC supports public safety infrastructures in the City of Richmond.
 This includes all emergency radio, computer-aided dispatch (CAD) and telephone communications for public safety agencies.